codefilarete/stalactite/core/src/main/java/org/gama/stalactite/persistence/structure/README.md

  [schema generation](../sql/ddl/DDLSchemaGenerator.java).

 # Table (re)usage
-It's encouraged to reuse table instances throught treatments by declaring it once instead of duplicating declaration.
+It's encouraged to reuse table instances through treatments by declaring it once instead of duplicating declaration.
 One can do such a thing:
 <pre>
 public class PersonTable extends Table {